NDilbone/PowerShell-Scripts/README.md

 | `OutFile` | String | `$env:USERPROFILE\Desktop\LocalPcHealth.html` | Path for the generated HTML report.         |
 | `EmitJson`| Switch | *(not set)*                                      | Emit JSON to stdout instead of HTML file.   |

+> [!NOTE]
 > JSON mode is pipeline-friendly and does not write an HTML file.

 ---

 ## Severity Model

-Professional labels are derived from usage percentages.
+Labels are derived from usage percentages.

 ### Memory
 - **Warning** ≥ **80% used**